William Alley: Life

-William Alley was a native of Wycombe, Bucks.
-He was educated at Eton College and finished his studies at the universities of Cambridge and Oxford.
-While a prebendary of St Paul's Cathedral, London, he was fixed on by Queen Elizabeth to succeed the deprived James Turberville.
+Alley became Vicar of Doddington, Lincolnshire in 1550.
+Queen Mary came to the throne in 1553 and returned the English Church to Roman Catholicism, reversing most of the reforms of Henry VIII and Edward VI.
+Married priests were deprived of their livings.
+Alley travelled in northern England, keeping a low profile and making a meagre living as a physician and teacher.
+Ally’s fortunes changed with the ascension of Elizabeth I in 1558.
+He returned to London as Prebendary at St. Paul’s Cathedral.
+He made an impression on the Queen, and was chosen to succeed the deprived James Turberville.
 On 27 April 1560, she issued her congé d'élire to the Dean and Chapter.
 It was delivered to the president, Chancellor Levison, on 5 May.
 In the absence of the newly elected dean, Gregory Dodds, the election took place on 20 May and his consecration to the episcopate was held on 14 July that year.